ibm-cloud-docs/devsecops/devsecops-release-notes.md

 ### Updates for DevSecOps version - open-v9.43.0 and open-v10.24.0
 {: #devsecops-open-v10.24.0-open-v9.43.0}

-Enhancement to Branch Protection Checks Improving Security for Code Branches :   The issue management system now lists the failed Branch Protection Checks as Issue Comments to to identify the failed branch protection causes faster.
+Enhancement to Branch Protection Checks improving security for Code Branches :   The issue management system now lists the failed Branch Protection Checks as Issue Comments to to identify the failed branch protection causes faster.

-Validate Inventory with `cocoa inventory validate` Command :   Validate existing inventory repositories and entries using the new `cocoa inventory validate` command.
+Validate Inventory with `cocoa inventory validate` command :   Validate existing inventory repositories and entries using the new `cocoa inventory validate` command.

 ## 18 October 2024